gcpantazis/grunt-images/README.md

 #grunt-crusher

-A grunt plugin that will straight-up crush some images.
+A grunt plugin for processing images.

 ##How to use